ivanmkc/adk-python/benchmarks/README.md

 ## Overview

 The benchmark framework is orchestrated by `benchmark_orchestrator.py` and initiated by `test_benchmarks.py`.
 It operates by running `AnswerGenerator` classes against benchmark cases defined in YAML files.
-The results are compiled into a pandas DataFrame that scores the performance of each generator.
+The orchestrator runs all tests in parallel and returns a list of strongly-typed `BenchmarkRunResult` Pydantic objects that can be easily converted into a pandas DataFrame for analysis.

 ### Architecture Call Graph